-c) Staffing:
+Staffing:

 Staffing involves human resource planning and human resource management.
-Thus, staffing function of an entrepreneur includes preparing inventory of personnel available, requirement of personnel, sources of manpower recruitment, their selection, remuneration, training and development and periodic appraisal of personnel working in the enterprise.
+Thus, staffing personnel, sources of manpower recruitment, their selection, remuneration, training and development and periodic appraisal of personnel working in the enterprise.

-d) Directing:
+a) Directing:

 The directing function of entrepreneur actually starts the setting up of enterprise.
-Under the directing function, the entrepreneur guides, counsels, teaches, stimulates and activates his/ her employees to work efficiently to accomplish the set objectives.
+Under the directing function, the entrepreneur guides, counsels, teaches, stimulates and activates his/her employees to work efficiently to accomplish the set objectives.
 Thus, directing function of entrepreneur concerns the total manner in which an entrepreneur influences the actions of his / her employees/ workers.
 It is the final action of an entrepreneur in making his / her employees actually act after all preparations have been completed.

-e) Controlling:
+b) Controlling: